gatechatl/DRPPM/README.md

 # DRPPM
 ## DNA RNA Proteome Post-translational Modifications

 DRPPM is a library collection of scripts for analyzing DNA/RNA/Proteome/Post-translational Modifications.
-The purpose of the program is primarily used to document the steps applied in the analysis and figure generation related to my publication.
-Some of the pipeline has been repurposed by other individuals for other pipelines.
-The library contains scripts and software pipelines for analyzing somatic lesions, transcription regulation, proteome, and metabolome.
-As part of the package, tools were developed for gene/protein network analysis and interactive visualizations.
+The program is capable of performing data wrangling of genomics, transcriptomics, and proteomics data.
+While the program collection includes some personalized pipelines, it also contains standardized RNAseq analysis pipelines like WRAP for splicing analysis.
+In addition to basic data processing, the DRPPM also contains the ability to generate publication-ready figures and interactive plots of gene/protein networks.
+See https://github.com/gatechatl/DRPPM_Example_Input_Output for the examples.

 ## Details are documented in the Wiki page
 * Access additional details about the program [wiki](https://github.com/gatechatl/DRPPM/wiki/)